How to Store & Reheat Pulled Pork

 Reheating pulled pork the next day, however, is a little harder and can often result in a disappointing dried out mess if not done correctly.

-In this article, we’ll be looking at how you can store your leftover pulled pork, to keep it in peak condition, and a couple of ways to reheat it that will keep it as good, or possibly even better, as the day it was cooked.
+In this article, we’ll be looking at how you can store your leftover pulled pork, to keep it in peak condition, and the best way to reheat it to keep it as good, or possibly even better, as the day it was cooked.

 The secret to reheating pulled pork without drying it out

 The key to reheating pulled pork, and still having it be as juicy and delicious as the day it was cooked, is proper storage.